cedrickchee/tdd-node-pg-knex/README.md

 > Make it work.
 Make it right.
 Make it fast. — Kent Beck's original injunction

+**What are we creating?**

+This is a test-first approach to developing a RESTful API.

 ## Tech Stack

 - Database: PostgreSQL